matejd/DeformableArmadillo/README.md

 Deformable Armadillo
 ====================

 An experiment in position-based dynamics.
-The idea was to simulate a deformable object, not necessarily in a completely physically-rigorous way, but at least in a physically-plausible way.
-Online [here](http://matejd.github.io/DeformableArmadillo/bin/emscripten/DeformableArmadillo.html).
+The idea was to simulate a deformable object (soft body physics), not necessarily in a completely physically-rigorous way, but at least in a physically-plausible way.
+Emscripten build online [here](http://matejd.github.io/DeformableArmadillo/bin/emscripten/DeformableArmadillo.html).
+Click and drag the Armadillo (it's glued to the ground) or click and drag anything else to change the camera position (middle button drag to zoom in/out).

 ![Screenshot](http://matejd.github.io/DeformableArmadillo/docs/armadillo-screenshot1.png)